 Dermatophyte Test Medium (DTM) is a specialized selective and differential medium used in medical mycology to differentiate dermatophytes (ringworm) from other fungi.
-It was developed by Taplin and colleagues by modifying Sabouraud Dextrose Agar (SDA).
+Taplin and colleagues developed it by modifying Sabouraud Dextrose Agar (SDA).

 DTM uses phenol red as a pH indicator.
-The medium is yellow in color at pH below 6.8 which turns pink at pH ≥ 8.2 in the presence of alkaline metabolites, produced by dermatophytes (Epidermophyton, Microsporum, and Trichophyton spp.).
+The medium is yellow at pH below 6.8, which turns pink at pH ≥ 8.2 in the presence of alkaline metabolites produced by dermatophytes (Epidermophyton, Microsporum, and Trichophyton spp.).

-Contaminating saprophytes, if grown, do not produce alkaline byproducts within a measured time period, so the medium color will remain the same (typical saprotrophic fungi utilize carbohydrates producing acidic by-products and no red color change).
-Culture results should be reported within 2 weeks of incubation because longer incubation will increase the possibility of false-positive results.
+Contaminating saprophytes, if grown, do not produce alkaline byproducts within a measured time, so the medium color will remain the same (typical saprotrophic fungi utilize carbohydrates producing acidic by-products and no red color change).
+Culture results should be reported within two weeks of incubation because more prolonged incubation will increase the possibility of false-positive results.

 Ingredients for Dermatophyte Test Medium